firebolt-db/godocs/docs/Reference/object-identifiers.md

 Unquoted Identifiers must adhere to the following syntax:

-2. The first character must be a letter (a-z), underscore (_).
+1. The first character must be a letter (a-z), underscore (_).
-3. After the first character, subsequent characters can be letters, underscores, digits (0-9).
+2. After the first character, subsequent characters can be letters, underscores, digits (0-9).
-4. columns can also contain dollar signs ($)
+3. columns can also contain dollar signs ($)

-Qouted identifiers can contain any UTF-8 letter.
+Qouted identifiers can contain any UTF-8 letter of the following:

+1. Any letter in any language, as represented by the Unicode regular expression \p{L}.
+2. Any numeric character in any language as represented by the Unicode regular expression \p{N}.
+3. Hyphen or dash, as represented by the Unicode regular expression \p{Pd}.
+4. Underscores, as represented by the Unicode regular expression \p{Pc}.

 ## Unquoted identifiers